EUWVeNoM/EUWVeNoM.github.io/_hackmurerie/SMBClient-List-Shares.md

 ---
 description: |
-  Smbclient est un outil utilisé pour communiquer avec les serveurs SMB.
-La commande suivante énumère tous les partages disponibles sur le serveur cible à l'aide d'informations d'identification valides.
+  Smbclient is a tool used to communicate with SMB servers.
+The following command will list out all available shares on the target server using valid credentials.

   Command Reference:

-  	Target IP: <IP>
+  	Target IP: 10.10.10.1

-  	Domain: <domain.local>
+  	Domain: test.local

-  	Username: <user>
+  	Username: john

-  	Password: <passwd>
+  	Password: password123

 command: |
-  smbclient -L \\<domain.local> -I <IP> -U <user> <passwd>
+  smbclient -L \\test.local -I 10.10.10.1 -U john password123
 items:
   - Username
   - Password